core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 RPL supports (see {{Section 12 of RFC6550}}) advertisement of IP multicast destinations using Destination Advertisement Object (DAO) messages and subsequent routing of multicast IPv6 packets based on this.
 It requires the RPL mode of operation to be set to a mode that supports multicast, for example 3 (Storing mode with multicast support) or 5 (Non-Storing Mode of Operation with ingress replication multicast support) defined in {{I-D.ietf-6lo-multicast-registration}}.

 In mode 3, RPL DAO can be used by an RPL/CoAP node that is either an RPL router or RPL Leaf Node, to advertise its CoAP group membership to parent RPL routers.
-Then, RPL will route any IP multicast CoAP requests over multiple hops to those CoAP servers that are group members.
+Then, RPL will route any IP multicast CoAP requests over multiple hops to those CoAP servers that are members of the CoAP group.

 The same DAO mechanism can be used by an edge router (e.g., 6LBR) to learn CoAP group membership information of the entire RPL network, in case the edge router is also the root of the RPL Destination-Oriented Directed Acyclic Graph (DODAG).
 This is useful because the edge router learns which IP multicast traffic it needs to selectively pass through from the backbone network into the LLN subnet.
 In LLNs, such ingress filtering helps to avoid congestion of the resource-constrained network segment, due to IP multicast traffic from the high-speed backbone IP network.

 See {{I-D.ietf-6lo-multicast-registration}} for more details on RPL Mode 5, and on subscribing to IPv6 multicast groups using 6LoWPAN Neighbor Discovery (ND) and the Extended Address Registration Option (EARO) in RPL networks.

 ### MPL ### {#sec-mpl}
 The Multicast Protocol for Low-Power and Lossy Networks (MPL) {{RFC7731}} can be used for propagation of IPv6 multicast packets throughout a defined network domain, over multiple hops.
 MPL is designed to work in LLNs and can operate alone or in combination with RPL.
 The protocol involves a predefined group of MPL Forwarders to collectively distribute IPv6 multicast packets throughout their MPL Domain.
 An MPL Forwarder may be associated with multiple MPL Domains at the same time.
 Non-Forwarders will receive IPv6 multicast packets from one or more of their neighboring Forwarders.
-Therefore, MPL can be used to propagate a CoAP multicast group request to all group members.
+Therefore, MPL can be used to propagate a CoAP multicast group request to all members of the CoAP group.

-However, a CoAP multicast request to a group that originated outside of the MPL Domain will not be propagated by MPL -- unless an MPL Forwarder is explicitly configured as an ingress point that introduces external multicast packets into the MPL Domain.
+However, a CoAP multicast request to a CoAP group that originated outside of the MPL Domain will not be propagated by MPL -- unless an MPL Forwarder is explicitly configured as an ingress point that introduces external multicast packets into the MPL Domain.
 Such an ingress point could be located on an edge router (e.g., 6LBR).
 Methods to configure which multicast groups are to be propagated into the MPL Domain could be:

 * Manual configuration on each ingress MPL Forwarder.

-* MLDv2 protocol {{RFC3810}}, which works only in case all CoAP servers joining a group are in link-local communication range of an ingress MPL Forwarder.
+* MLDv2 protocol {{RFC3810}}, which works only in case all CoAP servers joining a CoAP group are in link-local communication range of an ingress MPL Forwarder.
 This is typically not the case on mesh networks.

 * Using 6LoWPAN Neighbor Discovery (ND) and Extended Address Registration Option (EARO) as described in {{I-D.ietf-6lo-multicast-registration}}, in a network that supports 6LoWPAN-ND, RPL, and MPL.